Privilège du blanc: In recent years

-Marina, Princess of Naples, wife of the former Head of the House of Savoy, Vittorio Emanuele, Prince of Naples, exercised the privilege on 18 May 2003 during a Catholic Mass marking the birth anniversary of Pope John Paul II, of whom she had a private audience the day before.
+Marina, Princess of Naples, wife of the former Head of the House of Savoy, Vittorio Emanuele, Prince of Naples, exercised the privilege on 18 May 2003 during a Catholic Mass marking the birthday of Pope John Paul II, of whom she had a private audience the day before.

 For the first time in Monégasque history on 12 January 2013, Charlene, Princess of Monaco, used the privilege in an audience with Pope Benedict XVI.
 The Holy See Press Office later issued a press release declaring the following:

 "... in accordance with prescribed ceremonial of the Vatican for Catholic sovereigns, the princess [of Monaco] was allowed to dress in white."

 Charlene exercised the privilege once again on 18 January 2016 when visiting Pope Francis as part of an official state visit to the Vatican with her husband, Albert II, Prince of Monaco.

+On 28 March 2026, Princess Gabriella of Monaco and her mother (Princess Charlene) used the privilege during Pope Leo XIV's visit to Monaco.

 List of occasions used

 Among the occasions when the privilège du blanc has been exercised are: